aksdevom/rhel/README.md

-# rhel
+# rhel9
-Server Configurations
+Server Configurations for
-FTP
+FTP,
-YUM
+YUM, and
 Samba